nx-lr/protea/readme.md

 #### Format Directives

-Trinity provides an extensive string formatting mini-language for converting, transforming, transl(iter)ating and serialising strings.
+3nity provides an extensive string formatting mini-language for converting, transforming, transl(iter)ating and serialising strings.
 Its syntax derives from Command Prompt.

 They are composed of the following parts: